Thousands queue through night to pay their respects at Queen’s lying in state

 Many have queued overnight for the chance to file past the monarch’s coffin after it was handed to the care of the nation on Wednesday afternoon.

-By 8am on Thursday, the queue was around 2.6 miles long and stretched to Borough Market.
+By 10am on Thursday, the queue was around three miles long and stretched past London Bridge to HMS Belfast.

 The coffin, which sits on a catafalque and is draped with a Royal Standard, continues to be guarded at all hours by units from the Sovereign’s Bodyguard, the Household Division or Yeoman Warders of the Tower of London.